LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Flow State Management

-The lookup structure that simultaneously satisfies above two requirements is cuckoo hashing table, which has guaranteed $O(1)$ lookup and superior space efficiency (e.g., $93\%$ load factor with two hash functions and bucket size of $4$)~\cite{a-cool-and-practical-alternative-to-traditional-hash-tables}.
-Recall that cache miss incurs much higher penalty in enclave than outside.
-Hash tables are generally cache-unfriendly by nature~\cite{heileman2005caching}.
-While adopting cuckoo hashing, we can further improve the performance of lookup by increasing its cache efficiency.
+When encountering high flow concurrency, we found that the flow lookup sub-procedure becomes the main factor of performance slowdown, as confirmed by one of our tested middleboxes with an inefficient lookup design (PRADS, see Section~\ref{subsec:eval_mb}).
+Given the constrained enclave resources, two requirements are therefore imposed on the underlying lookup structure: \emph{search efficiency} and \emph{space efficiency.}

-The idea is to split \texttt{lkup\_table} into a small table dedicated for \texttt{flow\_cache}, and a much larger one for \texttt{flow\_store}.
-The lookup proceeds by first searching the small table, and then if the flow is not found, the large one.
-The smaller table contains same number of entries as \texttt{flow\_cache} and hence has fixed size (i.e., $1.03$MB for $32$K entries, see \S\ref{subsec:state_data}) that can well fit in typical L3 cache ($8$MB).
-It is accessed on every packet and thus is likely to resident in L3 cache most of the time.
-On the contrary, the larger table is only touched when the first search fails.
-Hence, if the \texttt{flow\_cache} miss rate is low, this dual lookup design should have better cache efficiency.
+\inlsec{Dual lookup design with cuckoo hashing} We recognize cuckoo hashing as the one to simultaneously achieve the two properties.
+It has guaranteed $O(1)$ lookup and superior space efficiency, e.g., $93\%$ load factor with two hash functions and a bucket size of $4$~\cite{a-cool-and-practical-alternative-to-traditional-hash-tables}.
+One downside with hashing is their inherent cache-unfriendiness~\cite{heileman2005caching}, which incurs a higher cache miss penalty in the enclave.
+Thus, while adopting cuckoo hashing, we still need a cache-aware design.

-The management procedures need a little tweak with the dual lookup design.
-The flow tracking procedure is described in Alg.~\ref{alg:state}; the update of \texttt{last\_access\_time} and \texttt{swap\_count} is not shown.
-The tracking termination remains unchanged, and the expiration checking now just walks through the larger lookup table.
+Our idea is to split \texttt{lkup\_table} into a small table dedicated for \texttt{flow\_cache}, and a much larger one for \texttt{flow\_store}.
+The large one is searched only after a miss in the small one.
+The smaller table contains the same number of entries as \texttt{flow\_cache} and has a fixed size that can well fit into a typical L3 cache ($8$MB).
+It is accessed on every packet and thus is likely to reside in L3 cache most of the time.
+Such a dual lookup design can perform especially well when the \texttt{flow\_cache} miss rate is relatively low.